Debug-Jeff/fix-this-fast/README.md

-# fix-this-fast
-A collaborative debugging challenge for IT and non-IT students to learn and fix broken code together.
 # 🐞 Debug Me If You Can
+### A GitHub + Python Bug-Fixing Challenge for Teams

 Welcome to the **Debug Me If You Can** challenge!
-This is a fun and beginner-friendly activity designed for university IT club members — including non-IT students — to learn how to fix broken code and use GitHub like pros.
+This beginner-friendly activity is designed for university IT club members — including non-IT students — to learn how to fix broken code and collaborate using GitHub.

 ---

 ## 🎯 Challenge Objective

 Your mission is to:

-- Clone this repository
+- 🔄 Fork this repository (recommended for teams)
+- 💻 Clone your fork to your laptop
-- Find and fix the bugs in the Python code
+- 🐛 Find and fix bugs in the Python code
-- Run the corrected program successfully
+- ✅ Run the corrected program successfully
-- Make a commit with your fix
+- 📦 Make a commit with your fix
-- (Optional) Fork the repo and submit a pull request with your solution
+- 🚀 (Optional) Submit a pull request with your solution

 ---